 Before we get into how to A/B test in digital marketing, it’s important to have a clear idea of what A/B testing (or A/B split testing) is.

-To be clear: Every site owner should be running A/B testings.
+To be clear, every site owner should be running A/B tests.

 But why are they so important?

-You create two variations of a page, divide your traffic between the two, and see which is more effective in generating a target conversion (this could be a purchase, a subscription, or whatever goal you want your website visitors to complete).
+You create a variation of a page, divide your traffic between the two, and see which is more effective in generating a target conversion (this could be a purchase, a subscription, or whatever goal you want your website visitors to complete).

 Then, you use that insight to make the elements on the more effective variation permanent.

 The general idea is that by running A/B tests, you’ll determine how to create a page that gets the best results for a specific goal.
-Then, you can then publish this as the page you want viewed by all website visitors.
+Then, you can publish it as the page you want viewed by all website visitors.

 Simple.
 But does it work?

-The answer to that question depends on how your set up your tests, but it certainly has the potential to.
+The answer to that question depends on how you set up your tests, but it certainly has the potential to.